 - Panko – if you want an extra crispy cutlet you have to use panko bread crumbs.
 Regular ones are ok but panko are magical.

 - Piccata Sauce – unless you are going to make a sandwich with mayo, lettuce and tomato, you really want to prepare this sauce.
 In a nutshell it’s butter infused with garlic and simmered away with white wine and capers until reduced to a silky heavenly emulsion.
 Worth every single calorie!

-How To Make the Best Vegan Seitan Chicken
+How To Make the Best Vegan Chicken Breast

 - Prepare the Seitan in the bowl of a food processor by combining the vital wheat gluten, tofu, nutritional yeast, garlic and onion powder + salt.
 Blend until a smooth dough is form.
 Transfer to a cutting board and divide into 6 pieces.